TauConsortium/variant-visualizer/README.md

 # Variant Visualizer

 A Dash-based web application to visualize case/control variant counts.
 You may generate graphs from our predefined datasets or upload custom `.txt` files yourself.
+We have used it to plot the allelic counts of variant in neurodegeneration associated genes in the TANGL and ReDLat cohorts

 ![plot](assets/image.png)